Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Methods

 Starting from the photosphere at each radius and azimuth, \pan~launches $\sim10^4$ packets of thermal photons into the optically thin regions surrounding the disk\footnote{To test convergence, we redid a couple of our \pan~runs using four times as many photon packets.
 Those results agreed to within 10\% or less of the original.}.
 The initial direction of a photon packet is selected from an isotropic distribution in the emitting fluid frame, limited by the photosphere surface.
-Each packet is weighted by a number of geometric emission factors, such that a photon packet emitted from a small patch of optically thick, scattering-dominated accretion disk would have a spectrum of
+Each packet is weighted by a number of geometric emission factors, such that a photon packet emitted from a small patch of optically thick, scattering-dominated accretion disk should have a spectrum in the local fluid frame of

-where $F_\nu$ has units of spectral luminosity [erg s$^{-1}$ Hz$^{-1}$], $f$ is a hardening factor (we use 1.8), $B_\nu$ is the usual blackbody function, $T_\mathrm{eff}$ is the effective local temperature, $\cos \theta_\mathrm{em}$ is a geometric factor, $f_\mathrm{limb}$ treats the limb darkening \citep{Chandrasekhar60}, $dA$ is the proper area of the emission region, $d\Omega$ is the solid angle, and $1/u^t = d\tau/dt$ converts from time in the emission frame to that of the coordinate frame.
+where $F_\nu$ has units of spectral luminosity [erg s$^{-1}$ Hz$^{-1}$], $f$ is a hardening factor (we use 1.8), $B_\nu$ is the usual blackbody function, $T_\mathrm{eff}$ is the effective local temperature, $\theta_\mathrm{em}$ is the emission angle relative to the disk normal, $f_\mathrm{limb}$ treats the limb darkening \citep{Chandrasekhar60}, $dA$ is the proper area of the emission region, $d\Omega$ is the solid angle, and $1/u^t = d\tau/dt$ converts from time in the emission frame to that of the coordinate frame.
 For $T_\mathrm{eff} (r,\phi)$, we take an average of the radiation temperature from the top and bottom of the photosphere, assuming the gas and radiation are in pressure equilibrium.

 The photon packets then follow null geodesics, using the same integrator as described in \cite{Schnittman04}.
 Because the geodesic trajectories are independent of photon energy, we simultaneously track photons covering energies in the range $[10^{-3}-10^4]$ keV.
 However, we do still need to account for Doppler and gravitational redshifting.
 To do so, we track each photon packet's frequency (or energy) in both the ``emitter'' and ``observer'' frames.
 For a photon packet emitted in a frame with fluid four-velocity $u^\mu$(em) and photon four-momentum $k_\mu$(em) and observed in a frame with $u^\nu$(obs) and $k_\nu$(obs), the redshifted frequency is